 Theresa: That’s just life.
 But we have what we call golden hours when we’re away on holiday, for example; it’s okay to be online but then after a certain time during the day you have to switch off.
 Go back to your emails the following day.
-You can pick up with stuff.
-But once you get to the afternoon it’s all about personal.
 Because you need to keep connecting as husband and wife.
 You don’t want to get to six, seven years down the line and you’re just feeling like colleagues.
 You have to remember why you’re together in the first place.
 So it is important to have those golden times where you say, “No. It’s all about us now; it’s not about the business.
 It’s not about the people in the business.”

 Lee: And then you’re defined the couple by what you do as well so that… and that’s difficult to shake off as well sometimes.
 It’s… “Oh, you know him, Lee and Theresa.
 Oh you know Lee and Theresa, that workaholic couple that own that business” and that’s it.
 That’s all you’re known as.
 So it’s trying to remember that you have an outside life as well.
 Especially for us two because we don’t have kids or anything so it can become very, it’s the one thing that consumes you.

 Sharon: Yeah, I know.
 I can completely relate to that.
 I think you definitely… and even if it’s business partners who’ve been close friends and business partners for a number of years who do socialise together.
 I think the danger in those relationships that work encroaches on that social time as well.
 So boundaries are really good for everybody to consider and have in place.